Collection: The Legacy Collection

 Status: General Grievous is an all-new figure.

-Accessory Details: droid blaster, blue lightsaber, green lightsaber, removable collar, removable chest plate
+Accessory Details: droid blaster, lightsaber (blue), lightsaber (green), removable collar, removable left chest plate, removable right chest plate

 Original Droid Factory/Build A Droid Part: MB-RA-7 head